Doonesbury by Garry Trudeau for May 08, 2014

 4. Guildford town clock cropped

-Astolat almost 10 years ago
+Astolat over 10 years ago

 Only popping in occasionally, so just want to pick up a pedantic point from yesterday: no-one claims that Jesus was immaculately conceived.
 Traditional Christian belief is that he was VIRGINALLY conceived.
 Catholic tradition is that his mother, Mary, was IMMACULATELY conceived: in other words the normal biological way, but theologically without the transmission of original sin.
 It is the theological answer to why Jesus didn’t get tainted by sin through Mary.